-During the Hurricane Katrina response in August 2005, MNA established 13 relief sites.
-It quickly became clear that having a centrally located warehouse full of prepositioned supplies and equipment ready to send to these relief worksites in devastated communities would result in a faster and better denominational response to every future disaster.
+During the Hurricane Katrina response in August 2005, MNA DR established 13 relief sites.
+It quickly became clear that having a centrally located warehouse full of pre-positioned supplies and equipment ready to send to these relief worksites in devastated communities would result in a faster and better denominational response to every future disaster.
 Volunteers, churches, presbyteries, those who had been helped, trusted advisors and staff began to pray that a plan to meet this need would be developed.
 Where would be the best place in the PCA to establish a first warehouse?
 Where would the funding come from?
 How would it be operated?
 Should we rent?
 Could we purchase and renovate a blighted existing building?
 Would we build?
 Was the denomination ready to support such an undertaking?

-During the ensuing years, MNA continued to tend to the Hurricane Katrina worksites while launching new responses to hurricanes, wildfires, tornados, and floods which occurred all across the country.
-The PCA continued to look to MNA for leadership and guidance and the core of now seasoned volunteers began to develop team structures, establish budgets, acquire equipment, and train to be prepared for future events.
+During the ensuing years, MNA DR continued to tend to the Hurricane Katrina worksites while launching new responses to hurricanes, wildfires, tornadoes and floods which occurred all across the country.
+The PCA continued to look to MNA DR for leadership and guidance and the core of now seasoned volunteers began to develop team structures, establish budgets, acquire equipment and train to be prepared for future events.
 It was obvious that we were together building a ministry for the long haul; we were learning in profound ways that once we started this work we couldn’t stop.
 Soil once planted needs tending, then harvesting, then tilling and replanting.
 Experienced volunteers were seeking more resources as they became more skilled in various responses.